skcsanad/crime-analysis/README.md

 - [x] Add way to remap original categories to the 1h converted, shuffled samples
 - [x] Add encoding the validation set to validation loop and plotting the hidden space in tensorboard
 - [x] Modify training loop for PCAAutoencoder to remap the categories
-- [ ] Add normal autoencoder definiton to models module and run the old trainings with them again
+- [x] Add normal autoencoder definiton to models module
 - [x] Add automatic downloading and preprocessing of the data to the dockerfile
 - [x] Fix tensorboard session starting bug
+- [ ] Clean up the code, create a new folder for the tidy version of experiments
+- [ ] Rerun experiments and save their logs
 - [ ] Test out gpu access within docker image on another machine
-- [ ] Clean up the code, create a new folder for the tidy version of experiments
 - [ ] Add more detailed description to readme

 This will be updated with the data sources and a more detailed description